SPOTLIGHT – We are always awed by the great folks we work with. We want to introduce to you some of them here.

 And that’s a change?

-Tom: After many years of doing this, our budgeting is more accurate every year.
+Tom: Our budgeting is more accurate every year after many years of doing this.
 If anything, we’re sometimes surprised by an increase in sales, then we analyze how that happened and if it’s repeatable or not.
 Our customers aren’t on contracts with repeating sales each month.
 And we look at how to increase sales and actively plan for that.
 After a few years of working with them, I wish I had started earlier.